 8. Spend time with friends and family

-Spending time with your friends and family has “far-reaching benefits for your health.”
+Spending time with your friends and family has a lot of enefits for your health.
 Belonging to, and investing in a social support network rejuvenates your brain and provides you with more energy and inspiration, increasing your security, self-worth, sense of belonging, and even reducing your stress levels.

 9. Go for a massage

 Massages are so beneficial for your body and mind that I’m surprised more people don’t take them.
-“Clinical studies show that even a single 1.5-hour session can significantly lower heart rate, cortisol levels and insulin levels—all of which help reduce stress,” and rejuvenate your mind.
+Even a single 1.5-hour session can significantly lower heart rate, cortisol levels and insulin levels, and rejuvenate your mind.
 Especially if your health plan covers massages, going for a massage is a no-brainer.